Thomas Siebel: C3 AI

-Management philosophy

-In 2019, Siebel initiated a program at C3.ai that covers the cost for employees to complete the University of Illinois’s online Master of Computer Science (MCS) degree through Coursera.
+In 2019, Siebel initiated a program at C3 AI that covers the cost for employees to complete the University of Illinois’s online Master of Computer Science (MCS) degree through Coursera.
 Employees who complete the MCS receive a 15% salary increase, a $25,000 cash bonus, and additional stock options.

 Honors and awards

-Siebel has held advisory and board positions at institutions including Stanford, the University of Illinois, and the University of California, Berkeley.
+Siebel has held advisory and board positions at institutions including Stanford University, the University of Illinois, and the University of California, Berkeley.
 He was a Trustee at Princeton University from 2008 to 2011.
 He also chairs the American Agora Foundation and is a director at the Hoover Institution at Stanford.
 Siebel is the founder of the Montana Meth Project and the Siebel Scholars Foundation.
-His philanthropic contributions have been recognized by publications such as Barron's, which ranked him among the world's top 25 philanthropists in 2009 and 2010, and BusinessWeek, which included him in its list of The 50 Most Generous Philanthropists in 2007 and 2008.
+Barron's ranked him among the world's top 25 philanthropists in 2009 and 2010, and BusinessWeek included him in its list of The 50 Most Generous Philanthropists in 2007 and 2008.

 Philanthropy

 In 2001, Siebel donated $32 million to the Department of Computer Science at the University of Illinois at Urbana-Champaign, his alma mater, for the construction of the Siebel Center for Computer Science, which opened in the spring of 2004.
-In 2006, he donated $4 million to the university to establish two endowed full professorships: the Thomas M. Siebel Chair in the History of Science and the Thomas M. Siebel Chair in Computer Science.
+In 2006, he donated $4 million to the university to establish two endowed professorships: the Thomas M. Siebel Chair in the History of Science and the Thomas M. Siebel Chair in Computer Science.
 In 2007, Siebel pledged an additional $100 million gift to the university.

 In 2015, the Siebel Foundation launched the Siebel Energy Institute to support research on the data management of energy infrastructure monitoring.
 In 2016, Siebel donated $25 million to fund the construction of the Siebel Center for Design at the University of Illinois, a 60,000-square-foot multidisciplinary facility designed by the architectural firm Bohlin Cywinski Jackson, which was completed in 2020.
-In 2024, Siebel donated $50 million to establish the Siebel School of Computing and Data Science at the University of Illinois.

 Political involvement

 In February 2022, Siebel donated $90,000 to the Canada convoy protest in Ottawa, which opposed COVID-19 vaccine mandates and restrictions.

 In 2024, Siebel donated $500,000 to Donald Trump’s re-election campaign.
 Siebel also organized a fundraiser for the politician in September of the same year.

-In 2025, Siebel donated $1,000,000 toward funding for opposing of California's Proposition 50, making him the third largest single donor in opposition to the bill.
+In 2025, Siebel donated $1 million toward funding efforts opposing California's Proposition 50, making him the third-largest single donor against the bill.

 Personal life

-Siebel lives in Woodside, California and is married to Stacey Siebel, with whom he has four children.
-Siebel is the second cousin once removed of Jennifer Siebel Newsom, the First Partner of California and wife of Governor Gavin Newsom.
+Siebel lives in Woodside, California, and is married to Stacey Siebel, with whom he has four children.
+Siebel is the second cousin of Jennifer Siebel Newsom, the First Partner of California and wife of Governor Gavin Newsom.

-In 2022, Siebel had the highest personal emissions from private jet use of any American.
+Siebel has had among the highest personal CO_{2} emissions from private jet use of any American, ranking 1st in 2022.

 Health

-Siebel was diagnosed with an autoimmune disease in early 2025 that caused significant visual impairment.
+Siebel was diagnosed with giant cell arteritis in early 2025, which caused significant visual impairment.